Ris-git/Prophet-Forecasting-For-Portfolio-Optimisation/README.md

 4. **Output**: Recommended portfolio allocation (weights for each asset)
 5. **Rebalancing**: Portfolio is rebalanced based on these optimal weights

+### 3. LLM-Powered Financial Analytics Assistant

+**What is the AI Assistant?**

+An integrated explainability layer powered by Google's Gemini API that translates complex quantitative outputs into clear, understandable insights.
+The assistant acts as an educational interface to help users understand portfolio allocations and model outputs.

+**Key Features:**

+- **Portfolio Explainability**: Explains why certain assets have higher/lower weights based on expected returns, covariance, and risk-adjusted contributions
+- **Educational Insights**: Provides step-by-step explanations of optimization mechanics and risk-return trade-offs
+- **Comparative Analysis**: Compares assets and explains their contributions to the overall portfolio
+- **Safe Guardrails**: Strictly refuses to provide investment advice or make predictions

+**Important Constraints:**

+- ⚠️ **Not a Financial Advisor**: The assistant explains model outputs but does NOT provide investment recommendations
+- 📊 **Data-Grounded**: All responses are based on the actual portfolio data provided, never hallucinated
+- 🎓 **Educational Only**: For learning and understanding purposes, not trading decisions

+**How It Works:**

+1. **Context Building**: Portfolio data (weights, returns, prices) is formatted and passed to the LLM
+2. **System Prompt**: A carefully crafted prompt defines the assistant's role and constraints
+3. **User Query**: Users ask questions about the portfolio in natural language
+4. **Grounded Response**: The assistant provides explanations based solely on the provided data

 ## Deployment on Streamlit Cloud

 To deploy this app on Streamlit Community Cloud: